zhad3/zrenderer/README.md

                --tokenfile Access tokens file.
 File in which access tokens will be stored in.
 If the file does not exist it will be generated.
 Default: accesstokens.conf
               --enableCORS Setting this to true will add CORS headers to all responses as well as adding an additional OPTIONS route that returns the CORS headers.
 Default: false
          --allowCORSOrigin Comma separated list of origins that are allowed access through CORS.
 Set this to a single '*' to allow access from any origin.
 Example: https://example.com.
 Default:
+               --enableSSL Whether to use TLS/SSL to secure the connection.
+You will also need to set the certificate and private key when enabling this setting.
+We recommend not enabling this feature but instead use a reverse proxy that handles HTTPS for you.
+Default: false
+    --certificateChainFile Path to the certificate chain file used by TLS/SSL.
+Default:
+          --privateKeyFile Path to the private key file used by TLS/SSL.
+Default:
 -h                  --help This help information.
 ```
 Options _hosts_, _port_, _logfile_ and _tokenfile_ are ignored for the CLI tool.